What is a home reversion plan and should you take one out?

 How does it work?

-If you’re over 60 and you own your house, home reversion lets you unlock tax-free cash for a more comfortable retirement by selling a share of your home.
+If you’re over 60 and you own your house, home reversion unlocks tax-free cash for a more comfortable retirement by selling a share of your home.

 As well as cash, which can either be a lump sum or an income, you’ll get a “lifetime lease”.
 This is a promise that you can stay in your home until you die or move into care.
 When this happens, your family or estate will receive your share of the proceeds from the sale of your home.